 There's no shortage of secluded bays and inviting beaches in Guanacaste Province.
 And after so much activity, you're likely eager for a day relaxing on the sand.
 If you happen to be a surfer (or just want to learn), Tamarindo is the place.
 You'll find both beginner and advanced waves here, as well as a number of surf schools.
 This laid-back surfer haven is also home to some of the best restaurants in the country.

 In the afternoon, you'll board a catamaran for a sunset sail.
 The ship will stop in a tranquil bay, drop anchor, and you'll explore the crystalline waters while the crew prepares a dinner feast.
 While you eat, enjoy the sunset over the Pacific horizon while keeping a sharp eye out for dolphins, sea turtles, flying fish, or even a breaching whale.

-Day 8: Tamarindo Transfer to Liberia International Airport
+Day 8: Depart Tamarindo

 It's time to say adiós to Costa Rica!
 After breakfast, you'll begin the hour-long drive back to Liberia and the airport, where you'll catch your return flight home.
 Until next time!

 More Great Costa Rica Itineraries

 Are you looking for more inspiration for your trip to Costa Rica?
 Check out these other Costa Rica itineraries, explore different ways to spend eight days in Costa Rica, or discover the best time to visit Costa Rica.